radical-cybertools/radical.entk/doc/dev_profiling.rst

     print p.execution_profile

-The `execution_profile` property returns a Python list with performance numbers.
+The `execution_profile_dict` property returns a Python list with performance numbers.
 For the Simulation-Analysis pattern for example, this would look something like this: